A2Amir/Traditional-Object-Detection/README.md

  <img src="./img/19.png" width="600" height="400" />
  </p>

-In the next exercise I am going to  implement a support vector machines as a classifier to classify images based on the bin_spatial and color histogram features.
+In the next exercise I am going to  implement a support vector machines as a classifier to classify car and none car objects based on the bin_spatial and color histogram features.

  #### Color Classify Exercise